Percentage Increase & Decrease Calculator

 = 200 × 1.15

-Percentage change vs. percentage points: If an interest rate rises from 2% to 3%, that is a 1 percentage-point increase but a 50% increase in the rate itself.
-These are different concepts — this calculator computes percentage change, not percentage-point difference.
+Percentage change vs. percentage points: If an interest rate rises from 2% to 3%, that is +1 percentage point but a 50% increase in the rate itself.
+This calculator computes percentage change, not percentage-point difference.

 Frequently asked questions